Assembly bias in the local PNG halo bias and its implication for $f_{\rm NL}$ constraints: Numerical simulation data and methodology

 The third simulation suite is called $\setc$, and it was run with the {\sc AREPO} code \cite{2010MNRAS.401..791S, 2020ApJS..248...32W}, whose TreePM gravity solver is similar to that of {\sc Gadget-2}.
 These simulations evolve $N_{\rm p} = 1250^3$ matter tracer particles in a box of side $L_{\rm box} = 560\ {\rm Mpc}/h$, and the initial conditions were generated at $z_i = 127$ with the {\sc N-GenIC} code \citep{2015ascl.soft02003S}.
 The fiducial cosmology is again standard flat $\Lambda$CDM (without massive neutrinos) with parameters: $\Omega_m=0.3089$, $\Omega_b =0.0486$, $\Omega_\Lambda = 0.6911$, $h=0.6774$, $n_s=0.967$, $\sigma_8 = 0.816$; these match the cosmological parameters of the IllustrisTNG galaxy formation simulations \cite{Pillepich:2017jle}.
 The particle mass resolution is $m_{\rm p} = 7.7\times 10^{9}\ M_{\odot}/h$.
 In this paper, we utilize this suite's data at $z=0.5$, which is the snapshot closest to the mean redshift of galaxies in the BOSS survey.
 This suite is composed of $N_r = 5$ different realizations of the initial conditions, and likewise for the other two sets, for each realization there is a pair of separate universe simulations with $\sigma_8^{\rm Low} = 0.795$ and $\sigma_8^{\rm High} = 0.836$, which we use to estimate the value of $\bphi$.
 This simulation setup has been used in the past by Refs.~\cite{2020JCAP...12..013B, 2022JCAP...01..033B} to study the $\bphi$ parameter, as well as the higher-order local PNG bias parameter $b_{\phi\delta}$ associated with density and primordial potential perturbations.

 For this set, the halos were identified using the friends-of-friends (FoF) algorithm that runs on-the-fly with the {\sc Arepo} code with a linking length of $b=0.2$ times the mean interparticle distance.
 For the FoF catalogues, and differently than for the other two SO catalogue sets, the mass of the halo is defined as the total mass inside the radius within which the overdensity is 200 times the critical background density (not the matter density).
-We consider also only the main halos as found by the FoF algorithm, and not any of their substructure.
+In this case we consider the objects as found by the FoF algorithm, which comprise both the main halo and subhalos; we have checked that our results from the SO and FoF catalogues are in good agreement and that any small differences have no significant impact in our main conclusions.
 We will utilize this halo catalogue at $z=0.5$ to roughly estimate the impact of host halo concentration on the $\bphi(b_1)$ relation of BOSS-like galaxies, which are thought to reside in halos with $\gtrsim 10^{13}\ M_{\odot}/h$.
 This corresponds to objects with over 1000 particles at this set's resolution, which should thus provide satisfactorily converged mass and concentration estimates.